lithops-cloud/lithops/config/compute/aliyun_functions.md

 1. [Access to your Function Compute dashboard](https://fc.console.aliyun.com/fc/overview), choose your preferred region, and copy the public endpoint.

-2. Access to the (Resource Access management (RAM) Roles](https://ram.console.aliyun.com/roles/) dashboard, and create a new Role that contains the `AliyunOSSFullAccess` permission.
+2. Access to the [Resource Access Management (RAM) Roles dashboard](https://ram.console.aliyun.com/roles/), and create a new Role that contains the `AliyunOSSFullAccess` permission.
 Alternatively you can use an already created Role that contains the `AliyunOSSFullAccess` permission.

 3. Edit your Lithops config and add the following keys: